baranylcn/vehicle_segmentation_classification/README.md

 This project utilizes a convolutional neural network (CNN) built on a pre-trained MobileNetV3 model to classify vehicle images.
 The project includes data preprocessing, model training, and evaluation steps, and it visualizes the results of the model's performance.

 # Dataset
-The dataset used in this project consists of images of vehicles, which are organized in subfolders representing different classes.
-The images are loaded and processed using the ImageDataGenerator class from Keras.
+The dataset used in this project consists of images of vehicles, organized into subfolders representing different classes.
+The images were collected and tagged from the internet and are loaded and processed using the ImageDataGenerator class from Keras.
 ![image](https://github.com/baranylcn/deneme/assets/98966968/ed224b42-6fd8-4f1e-b42d-62200f4e8b9f)